-5 d.
-Is the DHFR-TS (or AMA1) gene expressed?
+- d.
+Is the DHFR-TS (or AMA1) gene expressed at the protein and/or transcript level?
 Look at the gene page sections entitled "Protein" and "Expression".
-You may have to click on the show link to reveal the data associated with that data track.

-- What kinds of data in PlasmoDB provide evidence for expression?
-Hint: open the Protein Features graphic which is the first data track in the Protein section. - Is this gene expressed at the protein level in salivary gland sporozoites? in the blood stage phosphoproteome?
+You may have to click on the show link to reveal the data associated with that data track. - What kinds of data in PlasmoDB provide evidence for protein expression?
+Hint: open the Protein Features graphic, which is the first data track in the Protein section. - Is this gene expressed at the protein level in salivary gland sporozoites? in the blood stage phosphoproteome?
 Look at the Protein context graphic and the table of Mass Spec.-based Expression Evidence. - Can you quickly link to the data set record for proteomics experiments?